TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 - Adding noise to inputs seems to hurt size and diffusion performance.
 - Integrating the size head seems to hurt diffusion performance.
 Makes sense as this is now multi-objective.

+**Results at 90M params with integrated diffusion head**
+- ...

 **Things to consider adding:**
 - Self-conditioning.
 The idea is to pass previous logits as an additional input 50% of the time during training.
+- Classifier-free guidance.

 Things still to understand:
 - EMA